edbratt/preamble/README.md

 # My Custom Terms of Use

 This would be the some standard preamble...
-_By doing ... you agree ... and so on._ that is displayed as soon as you hit the URL of the repo! **
+_By doing ... you agree ... and so on._

+** Those terms are displayed as soon as you hit the URL of the repo! **

 Note that
 * we don't touch the lincese file.